-This international Master program focuses on knowledge and innovation in light sciences and technologies, providing a multidisciplinary environment for high-level research and education.
+This international Master's is a Graduate Program of the University of Bordeaux Graduate Research School.
+The program focuses on knowledge and innovation in light sciences and technologies and provides a multidisciplinary environment for first-class research and education.

-- Research-based training provides a strong skill set thanks to the interdisciplinary fields of research at the University of Bordeaux.
+Research-based training provides a strong skill set thanks to the interdisciplinary fields of research of the University of Bordeaux.

 Semester 1 to 4: Content

-- The fourth semester is dedicated to a Master thesis carried out in an advanced research lab.
+The fourth semester is dedicated to a Master's thesis carried out in an advanced research lab.

 Please note: students benefit from individual tutorship throughout all four semesters.